List of Responding Schools

 The School of Law sponosrs a quarterly social justice column in the Dayton Lawyer Magazine, a publication for law graduates and others in community.

-A new website, The Public Service Portal, is now available.
-It helps to create a community for both current and prospective students by bringing together information, resources, and people associated with public interest at Denver Law.
+The Public Service Portal helps to create a community for both current and prospective students by bringing together information, resources, and people associated with public interest at Denver Law.
 It also highlights one alum and one faculty member per month doing public interest work.

 The Elder Law Journal